home-assistant-ecosystem/home-assistant-cli/README.rst

      config      Get configuration from a Home Assistant instance. device      Get info and operate on devices from Home Assistant... discover    Discovery for the local network.
-     state       Get info and operate on entities from Home Assistant. event       Interact with events.
+     entity      Get info on entities from Home Assistant. event       Interact with events.
+     hassio      Hass.io commands (if available).
-     info        Get basic info from Home Assistant. map         Print the current location on a map. raw         Call the raw API (advanced).
+     info        Get basic info from Home Assistant. map         Show the location of the config or an entity on a map. raw         Call the raw API (advanced).
      service     Call and work with services.
-     system      System details and operations for Home Assistant. template    Render templates on server or locally.
+     state       Get info on entity state from Home Assistant. system      System details and operations for Home Assistant. template    Render templates on server or locally.